RobEllis/Rime-Notes/Locations/Ten-Towns/Ten-Towns.md

-# Ten-Towns
-There are ten major towns in Icewind dale.
+There are ten major towns in [[Icewind Dale]].
 Collectively, they are known as Tentowns.

 ## Locations
 - [[Bremen]]